othmanefc/marco-polo/README.md

 ### 5. Index documents

 You need to index documents onto the elasticsearch cluster.
-So, first create the index, it will use the mapping for src/elasticsearch/index.json:
+So, first create the index, it will use the mapping for src/elasticsearch/index.json, specify the right length for the dense vector depending on the size of the BERT Model used:

 ```bash
 $ python3 src/elasticsearch/src/create_index.py